nihal111/nihal111.github.io/_pages/projects.md

 ### Hobby Projects

 * [**MooDLD**][MooDLD]: A python application that automates the download of course material from [moodle.iitb.ac.in](moodle.iitb.ac.in).
 It has a Tkinter based GUI and uses Mechanize for scraping.
 Made independently for Windows, it consists of a setup which installs MooDLD with all dependencies.
 Developed further as an android app that lets you download all the courses with the click of a button. [***UPDATE***: **Was officially launched by the UG Academics Council at IIT Bombay in Aug '16**.
-However, project has been ***dicontinued*** due to the recent Moodle version bump to support the official Moodle Mobile app.]
+However, project has been ***discontinued*** due to the recent Moodle version bump to support the official Moodle Mobile app.]

 * [**EVENTual**][EVENTual]: No more painstakingly filling or remembering event details.
 Save events to your default calendar with one tap.
 Fill out the details and get a sharable link and QR code.
 Use the [EVENTual android app] to directly add that.
 Created a platform for creating and sharing events easily, automating the task of filling details in the calendar by generating shareable links and QR Codes.
 Made a Django based web application to facilitate creation and searching of events.
 Developed an Android app which would pick up sharable links and scan QR Codes, to automatically add the event to calendar.